KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/Git(Workshop)/README.md

 NOTE that .git doesn't need to be added to .gitignore, since it's "ignored" by default, although it's the folder that makes things working.
 <br>
+If for some reason there are files cached in git and you keep pushing them while you don't want to (this usually happens if you already pushed them first and then added to .gitignore) and you want to remove them from the cache, so the .gitignore is not going to allow pushes to the remote repo:

+	Add foldername/* to .gitignore
+	git rm --cached -r foldername/* 	<--- to clear the cached files and ensure they won't be pushed.
+	Then commit and Push to the remote repo.

 If you would like to delete a LOCAL branch:

 	> $ git checkout main